2026 Theme: Bird Friendly Farming

 Proteins are an essential building block for everyday life.
 Finding and identifying sustainable meat based proteins can be as simple as looking for labels like "100% grass fed", but how many of us know how our black beans or edamame are grown?
 And once we identify sustainably grown, local plant-based proteins, how do we incorporate them into our daily recipes?

-Renewing the Countryside's Plant Protein Power! interactive exhibit will offer a special look at some of Minnesota’s bounty: beans, specialty grains and seeds, tree nuts, mushrooms, and their role in the ever-more-inventive landscape of plant-based food.
+Renewing the Countryside's Plant Protein Power! interactive exhibit offered a special look at some of Minnesota’s bounty: beans, specialty grains and seeds, tree nuts, mushrooms, and their role in the ever-more-inventive landscape of plant-based food.

-Stories, photography, hands-on demonstrations, and of course delicious samples, will get visitors of all ages interested to learn: How can soybeans turn into a silky block of tofu, oats make for a smooth and creamy latte, or peas become the secret behind those uncannily meaty plant-based burgers?
+Stories, photography, hands-on demonstrations, and of course delicious samples, got visitors of all ages interested to learn: How can soybeans turn into a silky block of tofu, oats make for a smooth and creamy latte, or peas become the secret behind those uncannily meaty plant-based burgers?

 Discover how Minnesota is bridging agricultural tradition with the future of sustainable, plant-rich eating.